 Another reason for Mapliners to shout for joy!
-The radial heat map functionality is ready to go!
+Radial heat mapping allows for even more in-depth analysis.

 When you look at the map above, it will show color coded concentrations of the data.
-So in a way, just by the look of it, map users can identify where the more condensed areas of data are located (as shown by red color) and less condensed areas (in blue) and varying degrees of colors in between (green, yellow, orange, etc).
+So in a way, just by looking at the radial mapping software, map users can identify where the more condensed areas of data are located (as shown by red color) and less condensed areas (in blue) and varying degrees of colors in between (green, yellow, orange, etc).

-The radial heat mapping is so easy to use.
-When you add a layer to a map, you will notice a heat mapping icon next to the layer (on the left sidebar) that will enable you to apply the radial heat map options.
+The radial heat mapping software is easy to use.
+When you add a layer to a map, you will notice a heat mapping icon next to the layer (on the left sidebar) that will enable you to apply the radial heat mapping options.